volodymyrhudyma/blog/content/blog/usereducer-hook-in-react.md

 To sum up, useReducer is fine to use in smaller applications, useReducer + useContext in small to medium-sized ones and Redux is only for larger ones.

 ## Summary

-For those of you, who worked with Redux the whole concept should not be a new thing.

-But how is it different from Redux?
-Didn't we just replaced the whole Redux with the **useReducer** hook?

-That is not entirely true, because Redux has way more interesting features and benefits which are definitely worth considering.